Use QR Code Generator Email for Free

 Unfortunately, with this QR Code type, scan statistics are not available.
 Only Dynamic QR Codes come equipped with scan statistics, as well as plenty of other useful features.

 Yes.
 The QR Code will still work and remain scannable but you will not receive the email if it was sent.
-Your audience can simply edit the typo after it’s scanned, but that defeats the purpose of having an Email QR Code in the first place as it offers convenience and takes the hassle out of typing manually.
+Your audience can simply edit the email address after it’s scanned, but that defeats the purpose of having an Email QR Code in the first place as it offers convenience and takes the hassle out of typing manually.

 The best way to test this is to open the camera app on your device, hold it over any QR Code and see if a notification pops up.
 If not, check if your device has the “QR Code scanning” option turned on.
 If it still doesn’t work, all you have to do is download a third-party QR Code reader or QR Code scanner from your app store.